 Canada has harmonized derivatives reporting rules across its provinces and territories.
-MBL, as well as its subsidiary Macquarie Energy Canada Ltd ("MEC"), are currently operating as deemed derivative dealers in Canada for purposes of transaction reporting.
-Derivative dealer registration requirements and business conduct rules have not yet been finalized in Canada, but it is anticipated that MBL and MEC may be required to register as derivative dealers.
+MBL, as well as its subsidiary Macquarie Energy Canada Ltd ("MEC"), are currently operating as deemed derivative dealers in Canada for purposes of transaction reporting and will be subject to Canadian business conduct requirements in September 2024.
+Derivative dealer registration rules have not yet been finalized in Canada, but it is anticipated that MBL and MEC may be required to register as derivative dealers.
 Registration and compliance obligations in Canada will likely result in increased costs with respect to MBL's and its subsidiaries' Canadian derivatives business.